veepeefx/2D-adventure/README.md

 GAME CURRENTLY UNDER DEVELOPMENT!

-2D adveture game where players goal is to gather resources and trade them with NPC's.
+2D adventure game where players goal is to gather resources and trade them with NPC's.

 Future additions:
   - Items to gather